Skip to main content

 Batching multiple lines

 For dialogue, send one request per line and concatenate the audio.
 This keeps responses small, allows parallel calls, and limits retries to failed segments.
+Use async jobs or HTTP streaming when you already have complete text for each line.
+Use realtime WebSocket when your product is generating and speaking turns during a live conversation.

 Tuning expressive controls